-Influenza activity has been increasing in Dallas County, with greater than 10% of influenza tests in area hospitals reported positive for the past two consecutive weeks.
+Influenza activity has been increasing in Dallas County, with about 15% of influenza tests in area hospitals reported positive this past week.
 As expected during the early portion of the influenza season in our area, increasing numbers of influenza-associated emergency department visits and intensive-care hospitalizations are also being noted.
-The first two influenza-associated deaths of the season and an influenza outbreak in a long term care facility have also been confirmed this week.
-Influenza A (H3N2) viruses have been reported most frequently nationally and locally this season.
-In past seasons when influenza A (H3N2) viruses have been noted.
+Influenza A (H1N1) viruses have been reported most frequently nationally this season.